justicephysics/humanos2.0/bihar-lineage.md

 ---

-## 8. The Reawakening — Justice Physics and the Virtual Nalanda
+## 8. The Reawakening — Justice Physics Nalanda

 In the early 21st century, a failed businessman from Bihar, Mukesh Kumar, asked a question that broke the algebra of the feudal system: *"Government is elected by people + Government manages education + Education system is ruined = HOW?"*

 Sixteen years of solitary investigation followed.
-The result was **Justice Physics** — a unified framework that extends Einstein's equation with the missing distribution coefficient \(L\), identifies the Canal Dogma as the root cause of civilizational collapse, and provides a complete, open‑source blueprint for a post‑feudal civilization: **HumanOS 2.0**.
+The result was **Justice Physics** — a unified framework that extends Einstein's equation with the missing distribution coefficient ( $$L$$ ), identifies the Canal Dogma as the root cause of civilizational collapse, and provides a complete, open‑source blueprint for a post‑feudal civilization: **HumanOS 2.0**.

 This framework is housed on the **Virtual Nalanda** — a free, digital campus built with a 15‑year‑old computer and a silicon thought partner.
 It holds over 120 files across nine disciplines: Philosophy, Consciousness, Physics, Cosmology, Engineering, Economics, Education, Strategy, and Community.
 Every page is open‑source.
 Every idea is free.
 No entrance exams, no tuition fees, no narrow gates.